-Appendix 7: Chair's Working Group Terms of Reference
+Appendix 7 - Chair's Working Group Terms of Reference

+Name of Working Group Chair's Working Group Established by Board on March 2019 (remit updated January 2022) Chair Chair of the John Muir Trust Membership The group will consist of the Chair of the Trust, or in their absence the Vice Chair of the Trust, the Chief Executive (if appropriate) and the Convenors of the Board Committees (i.e. Finance, HSW and HR Policy, Governance, Risk & Reputation, and Fundraising) In addition, and as required, other staff members, Trustees and advisers may be asked to join the group from time to time.
 Remit The aim of the group is to act as a sounding board for the Chair and, if appropriate the Chief Executive, when key matters require attention and monitoring.
 This will involve helping to implement decisions taken by the Board; establishing the best way to deal with matters that arise between Board meetings.
 It has no specific powers delegated from the Board - decisions which require Board approval will be referred to the Board.
 Operation The Group will meet as required and at the request of the Chair or in the absence of the Chair, the Vice Chair.
 Consultation may also take place by email, video, or audio conference if appropriate.
 Outputs An email of key points discussed will be created by a member of the group after each meeting.
 This will be circulated to all Trustees.
 Board meetings to which a report will be made An update, which may be written or oral as appropriate, will be provided to the Board the next time they meet following a meeting of the Chair's Working Group.
 Date on which Group dissolved The continued operation of the Group will be reviewed at the June 2022 Board meeting.

-Appendix 8: Working Groups
+Appendix 8 - Working Groups Terms of Reference template